Ethan-CS/ethan.github.io/_pages/portfolio/overview.md

 ---
-title: Research summary
+title: "Research summary"
-subtitle: An overview of what I'm working on
+excerpt: "An overview of what I'm working on"
-layout: collection
 read_time: true
 author_profile: true
 toc: true